rjpbonnal/bioruby-ngs/README.md

 * External software will be downloaded, compiled and installed in a sandbox
 * No root grants required, no conflict with pre installed applications

-### Do not install third party software
+### Install third party software (by default this feature is disabled)
-    gem install bio-ngs -- --no-third-party
+    gem install bio-ngs -- --install-third-party

 * Using system wide software